- MongoDB configuration

 - extra an amount of file descriptors used by log files, listening sockets and file descriptors used by libraries.
 There isn't any general rule for this value, but one in the range of 100 to 200 must suffice most of the cases.

-If the above inequity doesn't hold, you may have file descriptors exhaustion problem and Orion Context Broker will not work properly.
+If the above inequity doesn't hold, Orion Context Broker will not work properly.
 In particular, it may happen that Orion is unable to accept new incoming connections and/or send notifications due to lack of file descriptors.

 The semWait section in the statistics operation output includes valuable information that can be used to detect potential bottlenecks.